ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Debugging

-We can now see that the form has been populated.
+We can see that the form has been populated.
 However, let's add the Superform debugging component called [SuperDebug](/super-debug) to gain more insight:

 **src/routes/+page.svelte**